-The class weeks will run from the first Sunday night at 11:59 pm (August 16th) until the following Sunday night at 11:59 pm.
-The Blackboard shell for this class is organized by weekly modules for clarity of expectations.
+The class weeks will run from the first Monday of the semester (Aug.
+14th) until the following Sunday night at 11:59 pm.
+The Canvas shell for this class is organized by weekly modules for clarity of expectations.
 What is listed here is a topical outline with major assignment due dates.
 I reserve the right to pace the course differently if something unusual occurs or if I believe your learning will be enhanced by doing so.
 Weekly readings will be posted for that particular week under weekly assignments.

 THIS IS INTENDED TO BE AN OVERVIEW ORGANIZED WEEKLY!
 DISCUSSION BOARDS WILL BE ASSIGNED MOST WEEKS DURING THE SEMESTER.
-You should watch the weekly modules on BB to see discussion instructions.
+You should watch the weekly modules on Canvas to see discussion instructions.
 All listed dates are from Monday of that week until the following Sunday.
 Specific assignment dates will be given.

-Week 1 - Course orientation, expectations/introductions?
-Aug.
-16-22 What is healing?
+Week 1 - Aug.
+14-20 Course orientation, expectations/introductions?
+What is healing?
 What are our goals for intervention?
 What are the ethical principles of intervention with these types of clients?
 What is the scope of loss & trauma for kids, the importance?
-Drop/Add Period Ends August 20th at 4pm.
+Introduction to non-death loss.
 Week 2 - Aug.
-23-29 Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care

-Offering socially just and culturally competent practices...how does culture & ethnicity play a role?
-Action Assignment #1 (+25 points)

-Week 3 - Resilience; How does gender/religion & spirituality play a role in healing?
-Aug 30 -Sept 5 Offering presence and companioning.

-- Week 4 Crisis Teams & Communication; Technology & Grief Support - Sept.
-6-12Crisis Intervention; Current crises as examplesAction Assignment #2 (+25 points)

-Week 5 -

-- Sept.
-13-19 Attachment & Coping; Parents & Children Losing Each Other Last Day to withdraw from the university with a prorated tuition and fee adjustment is Sept.
-17th! - Week 6 Task-based approaches to intervention; Death of a Child/Sibling - Sept.
-20-26 Action Assignment #3 (+25 points)

-Week 7 - Two-track model of loss.
-Sept.
-27-Oct.
-3 Developmental perspectives on grieving - children & adolescents.
+21-27 Grief Primer; Meaning Reconstruction; Crisis Planning; Trauma-informed Care Offering socially just and culturally competent practiceshow do culture & ethnicity play a role?
+The Social Context of Grief.
+Action Assignment #1 (+25 points) Drop/Add Period Ends August 25th at 4pm!
+Week 3 - Aug.28- Sept.
+3 Offering presence and companioning .
+Resilience; How do gender/religion & spirituality play a role in healing?
+More on the social context of grief - disenfranchised grief, discrimination, political grief Week 4 - Crisis Teams & Communication; Technology & Grief Support Sept.
+4-10 Crisis Intervention; Current crises as examples; Ambiguous Loss.
+Week 5 - Sept.
+11 -17 Attachment & Coping; Parents & Children Losing Each Other; Loss in foster care, in the family justice system.
+Last Day to withdraw from the university with a prorated tuition and fee adjustment is Sept.
+15th Action Assignment #2 (+25 points) Week 6 - Task-based approaches to intervention; Death of a Child/Sibling; Chronic Sorrow Sept.
+18-24 including parenting a child with disabilities, grief & mental illness Week 7 - Sept.
+25- Oct.
+1 Two-track model of loss; Developmental perspectives on grieving.
 The impact of adverse childhood experiences (ACE's).
 Loss of a parent in childhood.
 Week 8 - Oct.
-4-10 Primer on School Crisis Response; Special Populations of Youth Prevention, Intervention, Post-vention; Trauma/suicide in youth.
-Last Day to withdraw from the class with a WC is October 8th!
-Week 9 - Group Interventions Oct.
-11-17 Action Assignment #4 (+25 points); FALL BREAK OCT.
-10,11 Week 10 - Oct.
-18- 24 Psychological First Aid principles.
+2- 8 Primer on School Crisis Response; Special Populations of Youth Prevention, Intervention, Post-vention; Trauma/suicide in youth.
+Action Assignment #3 (+25 points)

+Week 9 -Tangible & intangible losses - of dreams, in sexual assault, in forced Oct.
+9-15 displacement, in relationship losses.
+FALL BREAK - Oct.
+9-10 Week 10 -Oct.
+16-22 Group Interventions; Psychological First Aid principles.
 Trauma-informed care in schools.
-Week 11 - Oct.
-25-31 Family Interventions; Military Families/Children Week 12 - Nov.1-7- When Risk indicates referral/complications; Suicide

-Week 13 - The function of rituals - what is closure?
+Week 11 -Family Interventions; Military Families/Children Oct.
+23-29 Week 12 -When Risk indicates referral/complications; Suicide; Oct.
+30-Action Assignment #4 (+25 points) Nov.
+5 Last Day to withdraw from the class with a WC is Nov.
+3rd!
+Week 13 -The function of rituals - what is closure?
 Nov.
-8-14 The use of expressive arts interventions.

-Week 14 - Compassion fatigue & self-care.
+6-12 The use of expressive arts interventions.
+Week 14 -Compassion fatigue & self-care.
 Our own grief.
 Nov.
-15-21

-Week 15- Bridging research & interventionNov.
-22-28 THANKSGIVING DAY - November 25th

-Week 16 - Nov.
-29-Dec.
-5th

-CLASSES END Nov.
-29th for graduating students- FINAL PROJECT DUE AT 11:59 PM

-Non-Graduating students will have until Friday, Dec.
-3rd @ 11:59 pm for the Final Project
+13-19 Week 15-Bridging research & intervention; Non-death research, support through living Nov.
+20-26 losses, meaning-making after death & non-death losses.
+THANKSGIVING - NOV.
+22-26th Week 16 -Nov.
+27 Final Wrap-Up; CLASSES END Nov.
+27th for all students-FINAL PROJECT DUE AT 11:59 pm for all Graduating Students.
+FINAL PROJECT DUE AT 11:59 PM ON 12/4 for Non-Graduating Students.